Battery0/bank/README.md

 Bank app that allows you to add deposits & withdrawals to your account that is tracked.Allows you to<br>
 print your stored transactional history.

-## Note to Coaches - Submission 2

-* Extracted transaction methods from Account class to Transaction methods - wrote additional tests.
-* Altered the majority of tests to include doubles/stubs where appropriate.
-* Inlcuded feature test.
-* BankPrintStatement now prints the account transactions in the correct order.
-* Removed testing behaviour to only test state.
-* PrintBankStatement class name changed to BankStatementPrinter.
-* Only credit/debit an account with a positive integer / float.

-## Note to Coaches - Submission 1

-* I was in two minds as to whether the transaction should be its own class or not,ended up going<br>
-with not, but happy to receive feedback if this isn't the case so I can make improvements.

 ## Planning

 My approach started with thinking about the problem and jotting down the types of potential classes<br>